 And in that day seven women shall take hold of one man, saying, We will eat our own bread, and wear our own apparel: only let us be called by thy name, to take away our reproach.
 In that day shall the branch of the LORD be beautiful and glorious, and the fruit of the earth shall be excellent and comely for them that are escape of Israel.Isaiah 4:1-2

-However, every person who worshipped the beast during the tribulation, or took his mark, or fought for him in the war, is damned even if he or she is still alive.
+Of course, every person who worshipped the beast during the tribulation, or took his mark, or fought for him in the war, is damned even if he or she survives the war.
 Everyone in this category will burn in the lake of fire at the time of the second death (ref.
 Revelation 20:12-15).